 Structure precedes convenience.

-One of the most important questions to ask when choosing an investment platform is how your assets are held and under what regulatory framework.
+When learning how to choose an investment platform, one of the most important questions to ask is how your assets are held, protected and under what regulatory framework.

 In many jurisdictions, brokerage accounts are subject to regulatory oversight that requires client assets to be segregated from company funds.
 This reduces the risk that customer assets are used to cover corporate liabilities.
 However, the strength and enforcement of these regulations vary by country.